WaterfallFMS/saml_client/README.md

 1. Service Provider
     1. A known and trusted entity that sends assertions

-# Why not OAuth

-SAML is a HTTP based protocol that wraps a directory of users and permissions.
-Only part of the protocol is concerns with Single Sign-on.

-OAuth, on the otherhand, only aims to solve the Single Sign-on problem and it does so by decentralizing login.

-From a Service Provider point of view, the end goal is nearly identical: user come to a site, is redirected to sign-in elsewhere, is redirected back with secure data, the data is cached, and access is granted.
-The only difference is where the redirects are made, what and how the data is transfered, and how many hand-offs are made.
-But is you understand one you basically understand both.

-With OAuth there is usually a paywall which causes users to self-select out of services that they do not use.
-In the corporate settings, since there is no user paywall, this is done arbitrarily with roles and permissons.

-Therefore, they differ in their approach to user management.
-OAuth empowers users to control their information, and which sites have access to what information.
-SAML empowser corporate entites (made up of any number of users) to contral their information as well as the information of subordinants (users), and also to grant powers.
-SAML does this by wraping the time tested Directory (ActiveDirectory, LDAP) model, with an OAuth like protocol that can be used Cross Domains.

 # SAML IdP setup

 An IdP is loaded via a set of ENV settings.
 See `/scripts/local_ipd_env` for an example.